History Trail

 enlarged over the centuries

-In the 1200s a central spire was added but this eventually collapsed around 1600 - actually during a service - bur miraculously with no injuries to the congregation.
+In the 1200s a central spire was added but this eventually collapsed in 1600 - actually during a service and perhaps miraculously with no injuries to the congregation.

 A closer look at the two towers will show they are a little different in height and